yu-org/yu/README.md

 )
 ```
 - Define Your `blockchain lifecycle`, this function is in `Tripod` interface.
+`CheckTxn` defines the rules for checking transactions(Executions) before inserting txpool.
+`VerifyBlock` defines the rules for verifying blocks.
 `InitChain` defines bussiness when the blockchain starts up.
 You should use it to define `Genesis Block`.
 `StartBlock` defines bussiness when a new block starts.
 In this func, you can set some attributes( including package txns from txpool, mining ) in the block,
 then you should tell the framework whether broadcast the block to other nodes or not.